-The Court hearing on the Debtors' request to reject the CBAs began on April 23, 2012 with the presentation of the Debtors' case and concluded the week of May 21 with the presentation of the unions' cases and rebuttal evidence from the Debtors.
-The hearing record is now complete and the parties currently expect a decision from the Court on June 29, 2012.
-Since the filing of its request to reject its CBAs, American has continued to negotiate in good faith with the unions toward consensual agreements.
-To date, these negotiations have resulted in ratified agreements with five of the seven TWU-represented groups (Fleet Service Clerks, Dispatchers, Ground School Instructors, Maintenance Control Technicians, and Simulator Technicians).
-American also engaged in Court-offered mediation with the APA, APFA and TWU.
-AMR Eagle commenced the Section 1113(c) process with its unions on March 21, 2012, and continues to negotiate toward consensual agreements with ALPA, AFA and TWU.
-The ultimate resolution of American's and AMR Eagle's union negotiations cannot be determined at this time.
+The Court hearing on the Debtors' request to reject the CBAs began on April 23, 2012 with the presentation of the Debtors' case and concluded the week of May 21, 2012 with the presentation of the unions' cases and rebuttal evidence from the Debtors.
+The hearing record is now complete and the parties currently expect a decision from the Court on August 15, 2012.
+Since the filing of its request to reject its CBAs, American and the unions have continued to negotiate in good faith toward consensual agreements.
+These negotiations have resulted in ratified agreements with five of the seven TWU-represented groups (Fleet Service Clerks, Dispatchers, Ground School Instructors, Maintenance Control Technicians, and Simulator Technicians).
+Significant progress has also been made with other workgroups.
+On June 27, 2012, the APA Board of Directors voted in favor of sending a tentative agreement with American to its membership for a ratification vote; and on July 10, 2012, American and the TWU reached tentative agreements covering the two remaining TWU-represented workgroups, Mechanics & Related and Stores, and those agreements will be voted on by the members of those groups.
+On July 20, 2012, APFA decided to send American's proposed Last Best and Final Offer to its membership for a ratification vote.
+The results of the pilot ratification vote will be known on August 8, 2012, and it is anticipated that the results of the TWU ratification votes will be known around that same date, while the results of the APFA ratification is expected on August 19.
+AMR Eagle commenced the Section 1113(c) process with its unions on March 21, 2012.
+On July 20, AMR Eagle and the TWU reached a tentative agreement with the Mechanics and Related and Fleet Service Clerks and on July 27, AMR Eagle reached a tentative agreement with the Association of Flight Attendants.
+AMR Eagle continues to negotiate toward consensual agreements with the Air Line Pilots Association and the remaining TWU work groups.
+The ultimate resolution of American's and AMR Eagle